ttriche/banreg/README.md

 # "extreme vetting"

 Note that the count numbers are at present poorly sourced (see footnote), and quite possibly out of date or wrong.
 Do feel free to submit a pull request if you have a better-referenced source of this type of data.
+Also note that count regression on small numbers of observations is usually a crappy idea...

 ```r
 library(MASS)